Undergraduate Research Opportunities (UROP)

 - Your name

 - The name of the CS faculty member with whom you will be working

-- The number of hours you'd like to work on your research each week (either 10 or 20 hours weekly)
+- A justification for the number of hours you'd like to work on your research each week (between 10 and 15 hours weekly)

 - A short description of your proposed research (no more than three pages), including:

 - The role that research plays in your academic program and career goals

 - The impact of your particular work on other departmental research or, if it is part of a larger research effort, its impact on the field

 - A description of your research experiences at UT